An algebraicity conjecture of Drinfeld and the moduli of $p$-divisible groups: Animated higher frames and windows

 More generally, given any prismatic frame $\underline{A}$, we will say that it is of \defnword{Breuil-Kisin type} if the filtration $\Fil^\bullet A$ is of the form $\Fil^\bullet_{I'}A$, where $(A,I')$ is another prism structure on $A$ equipped with an isomorphism $\varphi^*I'\xrightarrow{\simeq}I$, and the map $\Phi$ is the associated map of filtered animated commutative rings.
-The argument from the previous paragraph shows that $\underline{A}$ also admits a lamination. \end{example}
+The argument from the previous paragraph shows that $\underline{A}$ also admits a lamination.
+See also Remark~\ref{rem:bk_filtered_prisms} and Lemma~\ref{lem:filtered_prisms_laminated} below. \end{example}

 \begin{example} [The $A_{\mathrm{inf}}$ frame] As a special case of the previous example, we have the case where $(A,I')$ is a perfect prism with $R\defn A/I'$ perfectoid.